orichaud/gce/Readme.md

 # Objective
-This is a simple tutorial including some advacned concepts like autoscaler and POD disruption budget for those wnting to start with Google Cloud and Kunbernetes.
+This is a simple tutorial including some advacned concepts like autoscaler and POD disruption budget for those wnting to start with Google Cloud and Kubernetes.
 It ias based on a simple GO program.

 # Prequisites
 We assume you have installed:
 * [gcloud]( https://cloud.google.com/sdk/)
 * [kubectl]( https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-* [Docker](https://docs.docker.com/install/).
-In particular for Docker, a local registry must be run and it will be used to push images to Google Container Repository.
+* [Docker](https://docs.docker.com/install/): In particular, a local registry must be run and it will be used to push images to Google Container Repository.

 # Google Cloud account set up